 Customers want timely, precise responses to their inquiries.
 For support representatives, this isn’t always simple.

-When information is hard to find, agents waste a lot of time looking for the answers, consulting their neighbors, or holding out for a supervisor to aid them.
+When information is hard to find, agents waste a lot of time looking for the answers, consulting their neighbours, or holding out for a supervisor to aid them.

 This slow response will lower your customer satisfaction ratings and result in an increased average handle time (AHT) and longer wait times.
 To improve how agents access information: